MishikaGoyal/MishikaGoyal/README.md

 - 🌱 I have done my basic learning in Python, HTML and Machine Learning.
 - ✨ At present I am learning Data Science and enhancing my skills in Python.
 - 💞️ I’m looking to collaborate on Website developement and various other projects.
-- 📫 To reach me you can mail me on gmail id 'mishikaaagarwal@gmail.com'.
+- 📫 To reach me you can mail me on gmail id 'mishikaaagarwal@gmail.com' or contact me on LinkedIn 'https://www.linkedin.com/in/mishika-goyal-600187263/'.
 - 🤨 To know more about me visit my site 'mishikagoyal.github.io'.

 <!---